Categories: DepositsSavings Bank

 KYC formalities:

 The banks in India open and maintain any accounts with them only after completion of KYC (Know Your Customer) formalities like verification of identity proof and address proof of the person along with his photographs.
 The proof of identity and address of the foreign nationals in their home country is verified through his/her valid passport (and re-entry permit if that is required) with appropriate visa and immigration endorsement.
-The applicant must produce the proof of his/her employment or contract or engagement by the company/firm/organisation in India.
-The continuation of account beyond 6 months requires RBI’s approval.
-However, the Pakistani nationals will require a prior approval from RBI before opening the bank account in India.
-Bangladesh Nationals shall have a valid visa and residential permit issued by Foreigner Registration Office (FRO) / Foreigner Regional Registration Office (FRRO) concerned to open the account.
+The applicant must produce proof of his/her employment contract or engagement by the company/firm/organisation in India.
+The continuation of the account beyond 6 months requires RBI’s approval.
+However, the Pakistani nationals will require prior approval from RBI before opening the bank account in India.
+Bangladesh Nationals shall have a valid visa and residential permit issued by the Foreigner Registration Office (FRO) / Foreigner Regional Registration Office (FRRO) concerned to open the account.

-Apart from completing above mentioned KYC formalities, foreign nationals other than diplomats attached to foreign Embassies, Legations, Consulates and Trade Representations and other foreign Government officials, in India and (ii) officials of the United Nations Organisations and its subsidiary/affiliate bodies, should fill in declaration form QA 22 and submit the same to the bank for treatment of their account as resident account.
+Apart from completing above mentioned KYC formalities, foreign nationals other than diplomats attached to Foreign Embassies, Legations, Consulates, and Trade Representations and other foreign Government officials, in India and (ii) officials of the United Nations Organisations and its subsidiary/affiliate bodies, should fill in declaration form QA 22 and submit the same to the bank for treatment of their account as a resident account.
 (Click form QA22 for more details).
 Foreign nationals of non-Indian origin permanently resident in India or foreign nationals of Indian origin are also not required to submit QA 22 form for opening the resident account in India.

 Permission to remit funds abroad for family maintenance: